 In the Dawn of Souls version, giving him the Blood Sword in the final battle allows him to do almost 4x the damage that Firion can dish out.

 Magikarp Power: He may start out slightly behind your party in HP, depending on your level grinding, and has only 5 MP and no spells.
 But he innately has Stamina and Magic in the 30s, and since those two stats determine HP and MP gain, those two stats will quickly shoot up to considerable levels, especially in the 20th Anniversary release where his exclusive Longinus piles another 50 Stamina onto him.

 Multi-Melee Master: Though everyone can train to be the same, he's naturally proficient to some degree with all weapon types when he joins, as well as shields.
 Axes and swords are his highest followed by spears, but he can just as easily grab a bow or a staff and shield.

 Name's the Same: As another traitorousJRPG knight.
 Subverted in the Japanese version of both, though - as their names were Leonhart and Lion respectively.

-Spell My Name with an S: Leon's not his original name (see Dub Name Change above), but lack of an "official" transliteration has led to people calling him Leonhart, Leonhardt, Lionheart, etc.
+Spell My Name with an S: Leon is not his original name (see Dub Name Change above), but the lack of an "official" transliteration has led to people calling him Leonhart, Leonhardt, Lionheart, etc.

 The Unfought: A boss fight with him is foreshadowed, but never happens, being interrupted by the Emperor's resurrection and Leon deciding it'd be a good idea to join up with the people against the Emperor now.